 Here’s a list of 16 best tips on how to speed up digestion:

 1) Make sure you chew your food thoroughly

 This is one of the best, yet the most overlooked tips on how to speed up digestion.
 Your mouth is the first step in your food’s digestive journey, it is the first place where it starts being broken down and prepared for your stomach.
 The more thoroughly you chew your food, the easier and faster will it digest.
 To help you with keeping track of how you chew, here’s a tip: try chewing your food at least 20 times before you swallow it.
 This tip will not only help you digest your food easier, it will also help you feel full faster.
 And what happens if you feel full faster?
 Correct, you don’t overindulge.

 Staying hydrated is a crucial element for your digestive functions.
 Being hydrated helps you produce more saliva, which eases the process of breaking down food while it’s in your mouth.
 Water also aids your digestion once the food is already in your stomach.
-It also helps activate fiber, but we will get to that a little later.
+Increased fluid intake also helps activate fiber, but we will get to that a little later.
+A few extra glasses of water here and there on a daily basis will ensure that you are well hydrated.
 Generally, it is a good idea to keep yourself hydrated and drink water, however, there are other options when it comes to staying hydrated – because, we can all agree, drinking plain water all day long is not too much fun.
 Try occasionally switching water for tea, green or black, the important part is that you try to add as little sugar as possible.
 Another good option is apple juice – the micronutrients found in apple juice help absorption.
 For best results, try diluting your apple juice with some water.